pykeen/pykeen/docs/source/tutorial/trackers/using_mlflow.rst

 Adding Tags
 -----------
-What are tags?

-Tags are additional information that you might want to add to the experiment.
-By default, mlflow adds tags given here - https://www.mlflow.org/docs/latest/tracking.html#id41.
+Tags are additional key/value information that you might want to add to the experiment and store in MLflow.
+By default, MLflow adds the tags listed on https://www.mlflow.org/docs/latest/tracking.html#id41.

-Why should you use tags?

-Tags can be used to add additional information to a particular run to make it reusable.

-For Example- if the input store for your data is S3, you might want to add which version of the input file produced the results; to make the run reproducible.
+For example, if you're using custom input,  you might want to add which version of the input file produced the results as follows:
-This can be added in tags.

-Runnable code example using tags.
-The following code block shows how to pass custom tags.

 .. code-block:: python

     from pykeen.pipeline import pipeline

+    data_version = ...

     pipeline_result = pipeline(
         model='RotatE',
-        dataset='Kinships',
+        training=...,
+        testing=...,
+        validation=...,
         result_tracker='mlflow',
         result_tracker_kwargs=dict(
             tracking_uri='http://localhost:5000',
             experiment_name='Tutorial Training of RotatE on Kinships',
             tags={
-            "input_file_hash": md5_hash
-            }
+                "data_version": md5_hash,
+            },
         ),
     )